Wal-Mart to sell Australian rival to Kinder Surprise chocolates in U.S.

 Shares in Yowie Group jumped as much as 18.5 percent after the company announced the tie-up with Wal-Mart.
 The stock has quadrupled this year, in a flat Australian share market.

 Yowie Group is based in Perth in western Australia.
-It has a market capitalization of around A$66 million ($60 million) and currently does not export its chocolates outside Australia, according to its website.
+It has a market capitalisation of around A$66 million ($60 million) and currently does not export its chocolates outside Australia, according to its website.

 Kinder eggs, made by privately owned Italian confectionery company Ferrero SpA, are banned in the United States because of the potential choking hazard for infants.